 Campus Ministry, Present

-Now I am responsible for overseeing the ministry of RUF in the Northeast.
+As RUF has grown, other Area Coordinators have been hired to supervise our ministries across the country more effectively.
+Now I am responsible for overseeing the ministry of RUF in the Mid-Atlantic.
 Most weeks I travel somewhere, either to a campus, or a training event, or to meet with other Coordinators.
 In many ways this position is similar to my previous role as Area Director, but the responsibilities are much greater.
 It is rewarding to help shape the direction of this ministry, but the part I enjoy most is being with the staff and students in RUF.